Save money now: 27 ways to lower your utility bills

 Lower your thermostat: Running around your house or apartment in a t-shirt and shorts during the summer months is fine, but it's a preposterous idea during the winter months.
 Turn down your thermostat and break out a hoodie, sweater, or that unfortunate pair of slippers that you got over the holidays.

 Look to your ceiling fan to help your AC: Air conditioners or central air systems are utterly convenient but they also use a lot of energy.
-Since ceiling fans are an affordable way to cool off a room you can set your AC to kick in at a higher temperature.
+Since are an affordable way to cool off a room you can set your AC to kick in at a higher temperature.
 For every degree you set your AC above 78 you can slice 3-5% off your power bill.

 Get a rain barrel: Water use shoots up during the summer due to demands from new gardens, lawns, and washing your ride.
-Installing a cheap rain barrel to capture the water falling from your roof is an excellent way to get free water.
+Installing a cheap to capture the water falling from your roof is an excellent way to get free water.

 Blinds are the new black: Blinds or drapes can combat direct sunlight which can turn a formerly pleasant room into an oven that could cook a wall of rotisserie chickens bigger than the one at your local Costco.
 Sunshine that pours through your windows can raise the temperature of a room by 10-20 degrees; deploy your blinds before you leave for work for a cooler house in the evening.